Finding a Top Financial Advisor Firm in Honolulu, Hawaii

 Regency Capital Management

-Regency Capital Management is the next firm on our list.
-This brand-new firm doesn't have a huge client base but works mainly with high-net-worth individuals and non-high-net-worth individuals.
-It also works with a small number of pensions, profit-sharing plans and charitable organizations.
+Regency Capital Management works mainly with high-net-worth and non-high-net-worth individuals.
+It also works with a small number of pensions, profit-sharing plans, charitable organizations, corporations and pooled investment vehicles.

 Regency is a fee-only firm, so advisors won't earn commissions from selling financial products to clients.
 As a result, there is no potential conflict of interest.
 New clients will typically need at least $1 million in investable assets.